 Research shows that behavioral interviewing is 55% predictive of future on-the-job behavior, while traditional interviewing is only 10% accurate.
 Behavioral-based interviewing is touted as providing a more objective set of facts to make employment decisions than other interviewing methods.

-Still not sure what to expect in a behavioral-based interview?
+Let’s get back to talking behavioral-based interview questions.
 We’ve pulled together 24 sample behavioral-based job interview questions to get you started:

 - Describe a situation in which you were able to use persuasion to successfully convince someone to see things your way.

 - Describe a time when you were faced with a stressful situation that demonstrated your coping skills.